gmazzap/OptionsStorage/README.md

     // result from files (on database was set to null) var_dump( $yellow_fruits ); // array(2) { [0]=> string(6) "banana" [1]=> string(5) "lemon" }

 How is possible that `$yellow_fruits` contains the file-based data and `$red_fruits` contain database data?
-Reason is simple: on every get call, if the current state contain db data, but the requested data index is not find, OptionsStorage look on file and load it if necessary, but this does not override database data, because in case of naming conflics php function [`array_replace_recursive`](http://www.php.net/manual/en/function.array-replace-recursive.php) (where db data replace file data) is applied on conflict data.
+Reason is simple: on every get call, if the current state contain db data, but the requested data index is not found, OptionsStorage look on file and load it if necessary, but file data does not override database data, because in case of naming conflics is used the php function [`array_replace_recursive`](http://www.php.net/manual/en/function.array-replace-recursive.php) (where db data replace file data).

 ###Loading files "manually"###